Geoff Hangartner: Professional career

-Carolina Panthers
+Carolina Panthers (first stint)

-Hangartner was selected in the fifth round of the 2005 NFL Draft by the Panthers.
+Hangartner was selected 169th overall in the fifth round of the 2005 NFL draft by the Panthers.
 He reportedly scored 47 (out of a possible 50) on the Wonderlic Personnel Test administered during the 2005 NFL Combine.
 Although he spent the entire 2005 season backing up Jeff Mitchell appearing sparingly on special teams, and as a reserve on the offensive line, he took over the starting position in the 2006 NFL season after starter Justin Hartwig went down with an injured groin muscle.

 Buffalo Bills

 Hangartner was signed by the Buffalo Bills on February 28, 2009, to a four-year contract worth about $10 million.
 He became their starting center, replacing the tandem of Melvin Fowler and Duke Preston.
-That year, he started all 16 games at center for a team with won-lost record of 6-10, most of them between two rookies: left offensive guard Andy Levitre and right guard Eric Wood.
-In 2010, the same trio started up the middle, but the Bills were going downhill at 4-12, scoring only 283 points (17.7 points/game), 28th of 32 teams in the NFL.
+That year, he started all 16 games at center for a team with won-lost record of 6–10, most of them between two rookies: left offensive guard Andy Levitre and right guard Eric Wood.
+In 2010, the same trio started up the middle, but the Bills were going downhill at 4–12, scoring only 283 points (17.7 points/game), 28th of 32 teams in the NFL.
 In 2011, the Bills opted for youth, replacing Hangartner with Wood.
 Hangartner was released on September 3, 2011.

-Second stint with the Panthers
+Carolina Panthers (second stint)

 On September 5, 2011, Hangartner was signed for a second time by the Carolina Panthers.
 He started all 16 games in 2011 at right guard—next to All-Pro center Ryan Kalil—and was instrumental in the Panthers' resurgence as a potent offense, with rookie Cam Newton at quarterback.
 He started 12 games in 2012, including eight at center to fill in for an injured Kalil.
 For the 2013 season, Hangartner was expected to move back to his starting right guard spot next to a healthy Kalil.
 However, on August 1, 2013—during training camp—Hangartner was released by the Panthers, as they chose instead to focus on their younger linemen.

-Third stint with the Panthers

 On November 5, 2013, the Panthers re-signed Hangartner after a three-month absence to help with injuries on the offensive line.
 Hangartner announced his retirement on March 11, 2014.